 You can pay your pledge online through our secure payment center Vanco at http://tinyurl.com/pledgeoptions

 You may also pay your pledge using your debit card or credit card.
 Just write the number and the expiration date on the space provided on your pledge form.
 The same card can be debited year after year as long as the account number does not change.
 If the card number or expiration date changes, be sure to notify the church office.
 Please Note: 3% of your pledge will go to the credit card company instead of the church.

 Financial hardship should never be an obstacle to church participation.
 Through good times and bad, we are all in this together!
 Annual waivers are available to any member facing financial difficulty.
 No paperwork to fill out, no eligibility requirements, just a quick conversation with one of our Ministers or our Church Administrator will suffice.
 Please contact one of our ministers or Church Administrator Kathryn Estey at 503-228-6389 Ext.
 122.

 Because First Unitarian Church is a 501©3 non-profit religious organization, recognized by the IRS, your contribution are tax deductible.
-Our office issues quarterly pledge statements and end-of-the-year tax letters showing total contributions made.
+Our office issues an end-of-the-year tax letters showing total contributions made.

 While gifts of all kinds and amounts are appreciated money put into the plate on Sundays isn’t enough to pay for the church’s expenses.
 In fact, Sunday offerings represent just 3% of First Unitarian’s income, and are shared with other worthy causes.